 There are various methods of prioritizing.
 They can be suitable to a greater or lesser extent – depending on the number of projects and decision-makers.

-You might also like our 7 Steps to Optimal Project Portfolio Management – Read now!
+You might also like our Project Portfolio Management 7-Step Guide.

 Eisenhower’s rating according to importance and urgency is one way.
 It will help you to get good results quickly.